T R A V E L

 Design

-For many decades I have been an editor, writer and photographer—I have also generally been the designer of my travel stories—be it, magazines, Instagram, Tik-Tok.
+For many decades I have been an editor, writer and photographer—I have also generally been the designer of my travel stories—be it, magazines, Instagram, Tik-Tok, etc.

 An array of resources